git-creative-agency/GIT-Agency-SOP/readme.md

 In time, we plan to build a Resources page on the web, perhaps based on skullface's [design resources project](https://github.com/skullface/design-resources) on GitHub.
 That, ideally, would leverage more articles, web tools, and book listings — an industry-related directory, rather than a bucket of files for the daily grind.

 # Operations

+## How We Work on Projects

+### File Management Structure

+### File Naming

+Organise our files as we organise our thinking.

+1. Use as few files as possible.

+2. Name files sequentially according to the project hierarchy
+	1. Project no.
+	2. Client name
+	3. Project name
+	4. Stage
+	5. Date
+	6. Modification, if any

+3. Use the date convention YYYYMMDD, where dates get a leading zero

+4. Use the time convention HHMM, where we use 24-hour time and leading zeroes.

+5. Use hyphens, not underscores.

+6. Do not use initials or names of individuals.

+7. Never, never, never use "final" anywhere in a file name.

+### File Types

+1. The GIT Creative Agency is an Adobe studio.
+We default to the Adobe Creative Cloud and the main tool within it for the job.
+2. Avoid Microsoft Office as a whole.
+Instead of Word, use Google Docs.
+Instead of Excel, use Google Sheets.
+Instead of Powerpoint, use InDesign (and eventually export as PDF).
+	_Only use Google Slides or Keynote for presentations where it is *essential* to import video, audio, animated gifs, or other complex elements.
+Otherwise, prefer a simple PDF slideshow._
+3. For working files, retain the original, layered file as long as possible.
+This means saving Photoshop (`.psd`), Illustrator (`.ai`), InDesign (`.indd`), Premiere (`.prproj`), and other proprietary formats from our main design software tools.
+4. For export files, save as a common format, and where possible an open-source format.
+Images should become hi-res `.jpg` or `.tif`, vector art will become `.eps`, and layouts will be exported as `.pdf`.
+5. For simple documents, such as this readme, use `.md` or `.txt`.
+Do not "complicate" a text file by elevating it to Google Docs.

 ## Communication Within Agency Members